AlekseyAfonin/ShowTraitExp/README.md

 ## Installation

-You can download the mod at [NexusMods](https://www.nexusmods.com/mountandblade2bannerlord/mods/3684) and follow instructions.
+You can download the mod at [NexusMods](https://www.nexusmods.com/mountandblade2bannerlord/mods/3684) or [SteamWorkshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3179885366) and follow instructions.

 ## The project used